abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `read_only_auth_scope = "false"` or `read_only_auth_scope = "true"`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ When using 'read_only_auth_scope' you also will need to remove your existing application access consent otherwise old authentication consent will be valid and will be used.
+> When using 'read_only_auth_scope' you also will need to remove your existing application access consent otherwise old authentication consent will be valid and will be used.
 This will mean the application will technically have the consent to upload data until you revoke this consent.

 ### remove_source_files
 _**Description:**_ This configuration option controls whether the OneDrive Client for Linux removes the local file post successful transfer to Microsoft OneDrive.